mlr-org/mlr3pipelines/usecases.md

 #### Usecase b): Stacking with SuperLearner

 Instead of using `PipeOpModelAverage`, we combine predictions to a `PipeOpLearner`.
-Instead of a `pipeOpLearner` we use a `PipeOpLearnerCV`, in order to avoid overfitting.
+Instead of a `PipeOpLearner` we use a `PipeOpLearnerCV`, in order to avoid overfitting.

 ```r
 # Superlearner: We instead use PipeOpLearnerCV